scala/scala3/docs/docs/typelevel.md

 ## Rewrite Conditionals

 Like matches, if-then-else expressions can also be prefixed with the `rewrite` modifier.
 Such rewrite conditional must have conditions that with a compile-time boolean result.
-The conditional then recuces to one of its branches depending on whether the condition is knwon to be `true` or to be `false`.
+The conditional then recuces to one of its branches depending on whether the condition is known to be `true` or to be `false`.

 For instance, here is an alternative version of `toNat` formulated with a conditional instead of a `match`.
 ```scala